diku-dk/ap-e2024-pub/erlang.md

   )
 ```

-## Threads
+## Processes and Threads

-In Erlang, *processes* directly send asynchronous messages to each
+In Erlang, *processes* communicate by directly sending asynchronous
-other.
-The Haskell equivalent to an Erlang process is a *thread*.
-We
+messages to each other.
+In Haskell, the equivalent of an Erlang
-create a new thread with the `forkIO` function, which has the
+process is a *thread*.
+To create a new thread in Haskell, we use the
+`forkIO` function, similar to using `spawn` in Erlang for creating
-following type:
+processes.
+The `forkIO` function has the following type:

 ```Haskell
 forkIO :: IO () -> IO ThreadId
 ```

-In other words, to create a thread we pass it an action of type `IO
+In other words, to create a thread we pass `forkIO` an action of type
-()`, meaning a monadic computation in the `IO` monad.
-In most cases,
+`IO ()`, meaning a monadic computation in the `IO` monad.
+Typically,
 this will be some kind of potentially infinite loop that receives and
 handles messages, just as in Erlang.
 The thread will continue to run
 until this action terminates.